k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/13_interface_listener_exercise.md

 The Interface Listener is now ready!

-Create the **C:\k2view\listener** folder in your local file system and copy a CSV file with the described above format and data into it.
+Create the **C:\k2view\listener** folder in your local file system and copy a CSV file with the above format and data into it.

 The Interface Listener will pick up the file and run the flow.

 ![cases population](images/13_flow_final.PNG)

-Note that if you edit the Broadway flow, you need to redeploy the LU so that the updated flow is picked up by the Interface Listener.
+Note that if you edit the Broadway flow, you must redeploy the LU so that the updated flow is picked up by the Interface Listener.

 [![Previous](/articles/images/Previous.png)](12b_broadway_as_a_population_http.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](14_broadway_addl_features.md)